 When your thyroid isn’t working properly, you want to sleep 24X7.
-It causes an extreme level of exhaustiveness which never wants you to wake-up from bed.
+It causes an extreme level of exhaustiveness, which never wants you to wake up from the bed.

 This is a sign of hypothyroidism.
 As stated earlier, even if you sleep for hours without any disturbance, you don’t feel fresh.

-Even when you fall asleep, you are likely to wake-up in the middle of the sleep and find it difficult to sleep again.
+Even when you fall asleep, you are likely to wake up in the middle of sleep and find it difficult to sleep again.

-Since poor functions of the thyroid gland can cause irregular periods, it can dramatically impact the fertility rate (most common in women) or lead to miscarriage.
+Since the thyroid gland’s poor functions can cause irregular periods, it can dramatically impact the fertility rate (most common in women) or lead to miscarriage.

-The thyroid makes you sluggish and creates hormonal imbalance.
+The thyroid makes you sluggish and creates a hormonal imbalance.
 It may lead to miscarriage.

 Thyroid spares nothing in your body when it fails to function normally.
 As so, it affects your sex drive and/or libido badly.